toddcf/toddcf-author/README.md

 ### Music

 - The Druggist Music:
-  - See if you can fix the background image.
+  - See if you can fix the background image alignment.
 - Style hover effects and hyperlink underlines.
   - MAKE ALBUM TITLES UNDERLINED AGAIN.
   - And make sure to "cascade" the code in a way that it's not adding and subtracting these features back and forth.